Technology

 Base

 EVM-compatible L2 for faster, lower-cost execution.
-Rewards distribution, claims, market-facing activity, and DeFi composability for LCO₂ pre-finance instruments.
-Bridges to the broader EVM liquidity layer.
+Reward distribution, claims, MLMA staking, governance, and market-facing activity for LCO₂ pre-finance instruments.
+Mature audit ecosystem and broader institutional access for the token side.

 • · Reward and claim execution